chrultrabook/docs/src/docs/faq.md

 ### I upgraded my Chromebooks' internal drive and my audio/Thunderbolt 4 license is not working, what do I do?
 * The license is tied to the serial number of your internal drive. **You do not need to buy another license**.
 Send CoolStar a message through Patreon, and wait for about a week.

-### How do I buy Windows audio drivers in bulk?
-* A discount is only available for Chromebooks containing an `Intel 6th gen processor (up to Core i5)`, `N3350`, `N4000`, or, `N4020` processor, otherwise you must pay full price.
-You must purchase 10 or more licenses to be eligible for a discount.
-If you are eligible for a discount, you should ask in the [Chrultrabook Forum](https://forum.chrultrabook.com).

 ### Can I use one driver license across multiple devices?
 * No. One license per device.